codingMustache/codingMustache/README.md

 ## Joke of the Day

-The first time I got a universal remote control I thought to myself, "This changes everything"
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. CPU
+ 1. Hashing algorithm
- 2. RAM
+ 2. Asymmetric encryption
- 3. Register
+ 3. Secret sharing scheme
- 4. ALU
+ 4. Stream cipher

 <details>
   <summary>Answer</summary>
-  ALU
+  Secret sharing scheme
 </details>